manuelalferez/chatcus/README.md

 * [vercel](https://vercel.com/) to host the client

 ## Structure

 * [client](https://github.com/manuelalferez/chatcus/tree/master/client): With all the Frontend logic
 * [server](https://github.com/manuelalferez/chatcus/tree/master/server): Where is the server located

+## Contributing

+We would be really happy if you decide to contribute.
+Please read our [`CONTRIBUTING.md`](https://github.com/manuelalferez/chatcus/blob/master/doc/CONTRIBUTING.md) guide before 😊

 ## Documentation